Wigginton, North Yorkshire: Religious sites

 The present parish church is dedicated to St Nicholas.
 The first specific mention of a church building was in 1424 and of a chapel at Wigginton in the middle of the 13th century.
 The present church of St Nicholas was rebuilt in 1860, and re-dedicated in 2008.
 Currently united with nearby St Marys of Haxby, it is also known under the collective title of 'St Mary and St Nicholas'.

 Sport

 As of 2010, Wigginton Grasshoppers F.C.82 football club 1st XI play in the York and District Premier Division and the Reserve Team play in the Reserve Division A. They also provide teams across the full age range to various local weekend leagues.

-The village is also the home of Wigginton Squash and Racketball Club, a thriving and friendly 3 court Squash & Racketball Club, with bar, lounge and function facility.
+The village is also the home of Wigginton Squash and Racketball Club, a 3 court Squash & Racketball Club.
 The club has been men's Yorkshire League Champions on 3 occasions, and supports the local York & District Squash leagues with 6 men's & 2 ladies teams.
 Juniors also play league squash for the club.
 The club currently have one Yorkshire League team.